nextflow-io/nextflow/docs/metadata.rst

-runName                     Mnemonic name assigned to this execution instance. sessionId                   Unique identifier (UUID) associated to current execution. resume                      Returns ``true`` whenever the current instance is resumed from a previous execution. start                       Timestamp of workflow at execution start. manifest                    Entries of the workflow manifest.
+runName                     Mnemonic name assigned to this execution instance. sessionId                   Unique identifier (UUID) associated to current execution. resume                      Returns ``true`` whenever the current instance is resumed from a previous execution. stubRun                     Returns ``true`` whenever the current instance is a stub-run execution . start                       Timestamp of workflow at execution start. manifest                    Entries of the workflow manifest.
 :sup:`✝` complete           Timestamp of workflow when execution is completed.